 ![]() |

-Ziggy's foster, Sara Stewart put Ziggy through the tests, observing if any of this written information is really about this dog.
-She had him around all her dogs, horses, people, and children, all coming and going on her large and busy ranch called Furry Friends Inn, and showed himself to be a nice little dog with some nervous issues but nothing too horrible as described by the letter submitted to ASDR.
-Ziggy still has some anxiety and trust issues thou that need to be addressed positively and more toilet training when he came to my home.
+Ziggy's foster, Sara Stewart, put Ziggy through the tests, observing if any of this written information is really about this dog.
+She had him around all her dogs, horses, people, and children, all coming and going on her large and busy ranch, called Furry Friends Inn, and showed himself to be a lovely little dog with some nervous issues, but nothing too severe, as described in the letter submitted to ASDR.
+Ziggy still has some anxiety and trust issues, though, that need to be addressed positively and more toilet training when he came to my home.

-I am so thankful I found this book in my local library and read 'Calming Signals' also passing it on to Jim to read, BEFORE adopting Ziggy.
-Jim has been practicing some of those calming signals to Ziggy and the dog responds back to him.
-Once you know these signals, it is useful when walking your dog and approaching another dog to observe what state both are in and maybe remove your dog before a dangerous or stressful situation triggers.
+I am so thankful I found this book in my local library and read 'Calming Signals', also passing it on to Jim to read, BEFORE adopting Ziggy.
+Jim has been practicing some of those calming signals with Ziggy, and the dog responds to him.
+Once you know these signals, it is useful when walking your dog and approaching another dog to observe what state both are in, and remove your dog before a dangerous or stressful situation triggers.

-When it comes to training dogs, I prefer the gentle method rather than the PUNISHMENT and SUBMISSION styles.
-I prefer to develop a TRUST because in the dog world, demonstrating punishment or forceful submission is considered an out-of-balance behavior that the dogs either fear or avoid and then it reads to them you are an unreliable pack leader...
+When it comes to training dogs, I prefer the gentle method over the punishment and submission styles.
+I like to develop trust because, in the dog world, demonstrating punishment or forceful submission is considered an out-of-balance behavior that dogs either fear or avoid, and it signals to them that you are an unreliable pack leader.
 TRUST must be at the center of intent.
-I want the dogs to trust me, not fear me so we can have a much better time together.
+I want the dogs to trust me, not fear me, so we can have a much better time together.

-I can recommend another book, filled with even more interesting insights about dogs and is written by Bruce Fogle,"The Dogs Mind, Understanding Your Dog's Behavior", he shares scientific studies and dog biology mixed with breeding practices and rearing practices that shape the dogs' personality for its life.
+I can recommend another book, filled with even more interesting insights about dogs, written by Bruce Fogle, titled "The Dog's Mind, Understanding Your Dog's Behavior."
+He shares scientific studies and dog biology mixed with breeding practices and rearing practices that shape the dog's personality for its life.

 ![]() |